32 channel Rupert Neve Designs 5088 console

 A BIT ABOUT THE STUDIO

 Portland, Oregon’s preeminent recording space, Jackpot!
 Recording Studio has worked with some of the brightest up-and-coming and established artists since its founding by Larry Crane (founder of Tape Op Magazine/Oregon Music Hall of Fame inductee, 2019) in 1997.
-The likes of Built to Spill, Wooden Shjips, Sleater-Kinney, Sonic Youth, Spoon, R.E.M., The Decemberists, Stephen Malkmus, She & Him, Eddie Vedder, Battleme, Summer Cannibals, M. Ward, Quasi, Jason Lytle, Moon Duo, The Go-Betweens, and, perhaps most famously, Elliott Smith, have used Jackpot! over the years.
+The likes of Built to Spill, Wooden Shjips, Sleater-Kinney, Sonic Youth, Spoon, R.E.M., The Decemberists, Stephen Malkmus, She & Him, Eddie Vedder, Battleme, Summer Cannibals, M. Ward, Quasi, Blind Pilot, Jason Lytle, Moon Duo, The Go-Betweens, and, perhaps most famously, Elliott Smith, have used Jackpot! over the years.

 Employing a combination of analog tape and digital workstations (Pro Tools and Logic), Jackpot! caters to vintage tastes while keeping the studio technology on the cutting edge.
 Centered around a custom-built analog Rupert Neve Designs console, engineers can track everything from full band sessions in the live room to intricate layered experimentation by single musicians.
 Equipped with an array of guitars, amps, effect pedals, and drums, Jackpot! also offers piano, organ, Moogs, Rhodes, Wurli, and old school effects units like plate and spring reverbs and tape delays.